-The Higher Education Participation and Partnerships Program (HEPPP) provides funding to assist universities listed in Table A of the Higher Education Support Act 2003.
-It helps to implement strategies that improve access to undergraduate courses for people from regional and remote Australia, low SES backgrounds and Indigenous students.
+The Higher Education Participation and Partnerships Program (HEPPP) provides funding to universities listed in Table A of the Higher Education Support Act 2003 to implement strategies that improve access to undergraduate courses for people from regional and remote Australia, low socio-economic status (SES) backgrounds, and Indigenous persons.
 HEPPP also helps to improve the retention and completion rates of those students.

 2021 Reform of Equity Funding

 On 19 October 2020, the Australian Parliament passed the legislation for the Job-ready Graduates Package (the package).

 As part of the Job-ready Graduates package, from 2021 the HEPPP has been refocused to support students who are:

 - Aboriginal and/or Torres Strait Islander